Komodo-pty/ares-attack/README.md

 Ensure that your account has the privileges needed to listen on the port you specified for the Flask server.

+### Uploader
+Bypass file upload defenses to get a backdoor on a Web App.

+In Exploit mode, Uploader will upload the backdoor & then automatically leverage it to trigger a web shell.

+Currently, Uploader only supports PHP web shells, but more file types will be introduced in subsequent updates.

 ### ASREP Roasting & Kerberoasting
 A wrapper program to simplify Roasting by interactively prompting for input that Ares will use for impacket's GetNPUsers or GetUserSPNs.